mate-android-testing/dexanalyzer/README.md

 This tool performs various static analyses directly on the dalvik bytecode.
 The current functionality entails:

 * The extraction of static data necessary for the `ExecuteMATERandomExplorationIntent` testing strategy.
+* The extraction of static strings used for the input generation of `MATE`.

 ## How to run DexAnalyzer